Rising food prices to hit rural India in 2016

 Two-wheeler sales rose just 0.36 percent in April-October compared with 16.4 percent growth in the same period a year ago.

-"My income dropped nearly 50 percent due to drought," said farmer Sunil Gujar, 42, from the interior of Maharashtra.
+"My income dropped nearly 50 percent due to drought," said farmer Sunil Gujar, 42, from the interior of the western state of Maharashtra.

 "I had borrowed money from a bank for seeds and fertiliser, but now I don't know how to repay the loan."